franckferman/franckferman/README.md

 I am interested in learning everything related to the computer field 💖 especially system and network administration and computer security.<br/>

 These companies trusted me: <a href="https://www.veolia.com/">Veolia</a> 🌍, the <a href="https://www.assemblee-nationale.fr/">French National Assembly</a> 🇫🇷, the <a href="https://www.aulnay-sous-bois.fr/">city of Aulnay-sous-Bois</a> 🏙 and <a href="https://www.helpline.fr/">HELPLINE</a> 💻<br/>
-Certifications: MD-100 🏅<br/><br/>
+Certifications: <a href="https://docs.microsoft.com/en-us/learn/certifications/exams/md-100">MD-100</a> 🏅<br/><br/>

 <img align="right" alt="GIF" src="./img/chill.gif" width="400" height="280"/><!--<img align="right" alt="GIF" src="https://res.cloudinary.com/emishalabs/image/upload/q_80/v1612203030/UtkalHacks%203.0/camputer-image_zmpt7b.webp" width="400" height="280" />-->

-- 🔭 Currently systems and network administrator (for the city of Aulnay-sous-Bois).
+- 🔭 Currently systems and network administrator (for the <a href="https://www.aulnay-sous-bois.fr/">city of Aulnay-sous-Bois</a>).
-- 🌱 Some certification objectives: MD101, CCNA, CCNP.
+- 🌱 Some certification objectives: <a href="https://docs.microsoft.com/en-us/learn/certifications/exams/md-101">MD-101</a>, <a href="https://learningnetwork.cisco.com/s/ccna">CCNA</a>, <a href="https://learningnetwork.cisco.com/s/ccnp-enterprise">CCNP</a>.
 - 🥷 I am open to any collaboration request (preferably with system and network administrators, computer security experts or developers).
 - 💬 Ask me about IT networks.
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: He/Him.
 - ⚡ I 💖 to work 24/7.
 - 🎢 Profile Visitors Count: